 3. PERSONAL LEAVE

-The provisions of subclauses (a) to (q) apply to permanent and fixed-term employees but do not apply to casuals, unless otherwise specified.
-The entitlements of casual employees are set out in subclause (p).
+The provisions of subclauses (a) to (p) apply to permanent and fixed-term employees but do not apply to casual employees, unless otherwise specified.
+The entitlements of casual employees are set out in subclause (q).

 (a) Definitions